Red Sox vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have won 51.5% of the games this season when they were favored on the moneyline (34-32).
+- The Red Sox have been the moneyline favorite 67 total times this season.
+They've finished 35-32 in those games.

-- When playing as moneyline favorites with odds of -225 or shorter, Boston has a 5-3 record (winning 62.5% of its games).
+- Boston has gone 14-14 when playing as moneyline favorites with odds of -155 or shorter (50% winning percentage).

-- Based on this matchup's moneyline, the Red Sox's implied win probability is 69.2%.
+- The Red Sox have a 60.8% chance to win this matchup based on the moneyline's implied probability.

-- Boston has played in 151 games with a set over/under, and have combined with its opponents to go over the total 79 times (79-68-4).
+- Boston has played in 152 games with set over/under, and have combined with opponents to go over the total 79 times (79-69-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!